KristinShuyiHan/lab-report-4-week-8/lab-report-4-week-8.md

 ```

-Implementation of `MarkdwonParse.java` from other hroup also fails the test by faling to identify a complete link in second link:
+Implementation of `MarkdwonParse.java` from other hroup also fails the test:
 ```
 2) testSnippet2(MarkdownParseTest)
 java.lang.AssertionError: expected:<[a.com, a.com(()), example.com]> but was:<[a.com, a.com((, example.com]>